Dog Eye Discharge Home Remedies [Home Care Guide]

 Shop our solutions →

-When you wake up in the morning and your furry friend rolls over next to you, there's a good chance he or she has some discharge in their eyes.
-Just like us, dogs can experience a build-up of discharge after waking up.
-Fortunately, there is an abundance of home remedies to help dogs with excess eye discharge.
+When you wake up in the morning and your furry friend rolls over next to you, there's a good chance there is some discharge in their eyes.
+Just like us, dogs can experience a build-up of eye discharge after waking up.
+Fortunately, there is an abundance of home remedies to help with eye discharge, such as saline.

 Since many cases of eye discharge aren't serious, home remedies can be a good solution.
-Plus, they are often inexpensive and may already be in your home.
-Discharge is healthy and normal, but there are cases that can be severe.
-The best way to tell the difference between normal eye discharge and potentially dangerous discharge is by doing proper research and paying careful attention to your pup.
+They are often inexpensive and may already be in your home.
+While eye discharge is generally healthy and normal, there are cases that can be severe.
+The best way to distinguish between normal and potentially dangerous eye discharge is by doing proper research and paying careful attention to your pup.
+It's important to address any health concerns related to your pet's eyes promptly.

 What is Eye Discharge?

 Your dog's tears regularly flow through ducts found at the inner corner of each eye.
-That is where discharge is typically located.
+That's where nasolacrimal duct eye discharge is typically located.
 Eye discharge can be comprised of dust, oil, dried tears, mucus, dead cells, and other similar minuscule objects in the air.
 Normal eye discharge will either be clear or brownish-red in color.

 Regular eye discharge occurs most often in the morning or after a long nap.
-The amount of discharge, if healthy, should remain comparatively consistent and constant.
+If healthy, the amount should remain consistent and constant.
 Irregular eye discharge can be persistent, sporadic, and vary in amount.
-It may consist of red eyes, irritation (around the eyes), puss, crusty buildup, smelly facial fur, or dry eyes.
+It may consist of eye redness, irritation around the eyes, pus, crusty buildup, smelly facial fur, or dry eye.

 Read More : Probiotics For Dogs